 - holding vendors accountable for poor performance or unacceptable behaviour

-- enabling Seniors and Housing to provide objective vendor references
+- enabling Seniors, Community and Social Services to provide objective vendor references

 By tracking the performance of vendors, the Alberta government will be able to obtain the best value and encourage better performance as the stewards of public funds.
 Implementation of the VPM Program will: